 : an organ stop giving tones an octave above those corresponding to the keys

 : the interval between two frequencies (as in an electromagnetic spectrum) having a ratio of 2 to 1

 : a group of eight

 He sang the song an octave lower.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'octave'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'octave.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.